 Statutory provisions

 The National Health Service (Wales) Act 2006 (c.42) enables Health Boards to commission certain healthcare services.
-The JCC commissions services on behalf of the seven health Boards, and the host LHB enters into these contracts.
+The JCC commissions services on behalf of the seven health Boards, and the Host Body enters into these contracts.
 Further information is available in paragraph 12.2 of the Local Health Board SFI’s and these provisions may extend to the JCC with regard to those services delegated to the JCC.

 Reports to Committee on Health Care Agreements (HCAs)